ChristophGmeiner/NDDE5_DataPipeline/README.md

 ### plugins/helpers/create_tables.py
 SQL statements for creating and if necessray dropping Redshift tables.

+### plugins/helpers/check_queries.py
+SQL statements for doing data quality checks.

 ### plugins/operators/__init__.py
 Initialisation of operator modules(see below).

 ### plugins/operators/data_quality.py
+Operator, which tests whether the number of fact records (concerning a spcific dimension key) matches the corresponding numbers of records in the dimension table.

 ### plugins/operators/stage_redshift.py
 Operator, which stages json data stored in a S3 bucket into a Redshift datawarehouse.
 See docstring for details.